anyarlene/YT/README.md

     ...
 }
 ```

-# About the estimated_earnings Script
-The script `update_estimated_earnings.py` calculates the estimated earnings for the YouTube channels, considering the difference in video views between the current and previous timestamps.
-The earnings are calculated per artist based on this difference.

-The script follows a methodology of fetching records from a source Airtable, processing the data, and then updating or adding new records to a target Airtable.
-The process ensures that new records added to the source are reflected in the target, and existing records are updated as necessary.

 # Scheduled Jobs
 #### YouTube Statistics Job
 The main script `yt_statistics_airtable.py` is automated to run periodically (every day at midnight) using a scheduler.
 The schedule for this job is defined in the yt_stats.job.yml.
 This ensures that the Airtable data is consistently updated without manual intervention.